olcf/olcf-user-docs/software/viz_tools/paraview.rst

 Although in a single machine setup both the ParaView client and server run on the same host, this need not be the case.
-It is possible to run a local ParaView client to display and interact with your data while the ParaView server runs in an Andes, Summit, or Frontier batch job, allowing interactive analysis of very large data sets.
+It is possible to run a local ParaView client to display and interact with your data while the ParaView server runs in an Andes or Frontier batch job, allowing interactive analysis of very large data sets.

 You will obtain the best performance by running the ParaView client on your local computer and running the server on OLCF resources with the same version